Sign up for Funding Circle newsletter!

 Updated: Dec 6, 2019

-Even the smallest errors on a credit report can make a large impact on your ability to get a loan or open a credit card with a reasonable interest rate.
-For small business owners, maintaining good personal credit can directly affect the business as well – when applying for a small business loan, most lenders will also check the applicant’s personal credit score, making it doubly important to ensure your credit remains in good health.
+For small business owners, maintaining good personal credit can directly affect the business as well – when applying for a small business loan, most lenders will also check both personal and business credit scores, making it doubly important to ensure your credit remains in good health.

 It is important to check your credit report at least once a year.
 Thanks to the Fair Credit Reporting Act, you have free access to your credit report each year from each of the three major credit-reporting bureaus – Experian, Transunion, and Equifax.